 - Connect Apple account to Infobip account.
-You can connect your Apple account to your Infobip account automatically (without any help from the Infobip side) – as you'll be redirected to the Infobip web interface from Apple's Register.
+You can connect your Apple account to your Infobip account automatically (without any help from the Infobip side) – as you will be redirected to the Infobip web interface from Apple's Register.
 It is critical to note that you must be logged into the appropriate Infobip account during this step.

-Here you can configure specific Apple Messages for Business' features: Apple Pay support, iMessage app sharing support, and Authentication request support.
+Here you can configure specific Apple Messages for Business' features:

 Supported Message Types